enchf/algorithmer/test/integration/README.md

           property: ''  # A test-defined properties, listed below.
           match: ''     # A regex string to match against.
           value: ''     # An exact value to expect.
+    setup:              # Array of commands to be executed before the test
+    teardown:           # Array of commands to be executed after the test
     exclude: ['actions', 'to', 'exclude', 'from', 'this', 'test']   # Can be used 'ALL' to exclude the rest of actions.
                                                                     # All the remaining actions will be treated as unimplemented.
 ```

 ## Test defined properties